top of page

 • Production of speech sounds: Articulation, phonology, motor coordination for speech

-• Phonological Awareness and Literacy: Pre-literacy sound knowledge, reading fluency, reading comprehension, spelling support and Dyslexia Support
+• Phonological Awareness and Literacy: Pre-literacy sound knowledge, reading fluency, reading comprehension, spelling support and Dyslexia assessment and support

 • Social skills: Using non-verbal skills such as turn taking and eye contact and verbal communication for social situations